 Step 2: Make Installation Package Executable

-1. Move into the folder where your installation package is located.
-By default, the system stores it in the Downloads folder.
-Navigate to Downloads using the command:
+1. Open the terminal and change the directory to where your installation package is located.
+By default, the system stores it in the Downloads directory.
+Use the cd command with the following syntax:

 sudo chmod 755 [package_name]